 First, right-click the Start button in the lower left corner and select Task Manager from the menu.
 When Task Manager opens, click the Performance tab at the top and select the Memory option from the sidebar.

 Or if your RAM speed fluctuates between 2133-3200 MHz, it’s DDR4 RAM.
-Other speed ranges can be matched to the table below.
+Other speed ranges can be matched in the table below.

 So you can check the type of RAM using Task Manager.